-The clinic or hospital will give you instructions on when to stop eating and drinking.
+The clinic or hospital will give you exact instructions, including when to stop eating and drinking.

-For moderate and deep sedation, you will usually be asked to stop eating six hours before your treatment, but you may drink normal amounts of 'clear fluids' up to two hours before your treatment.
+For moderate and deep sedation, you should stop eating six hours before your treatment, but you may drink normal amounts of 'clear fluids' up to two hours before your treatment.
+Clear fluids include water, diluted juice (no bits) and black tea or coffee.

 Try not to stop eating or drinking for any longer than this.